 Does No USMCA Lead to NAFTA Withdrawal?

 Due to the surge of Central American migrants that have streamed into the United States to seek asylum, President Trump recently threatened to close the U.S.-Mexico border, or at least parts of it.
-Not only would a closure of the southern border impede the flow of people, but it would also have a detrimental effect on the flows of goods that are traded between the United States and Mexico.
+Not only would a closure of the southern border impede the flow of people.
+But it would also have a detrimental effect on the flows of goods that are traded between the US and Mexico.
 We addressed the potential economic fallout from a border closure in a recent report.1 However, the president subsequently softened his stance, so a closure of the U.S.-Mexico border does not seem to be an imminent possibility at present.
-But there is still an outstanding trade issue between the United States and Mexico that has not received much attention recently.
-Specifically, the USMCA, which was finalized and signed by the leaders of the three North American economies last autumn, has not yet been ratified.
+Specifically the USMCA, which has not yet been ratified.

 Trade among the three North American economies at present continues to be governed by NAFTA rules.
 So if Congress does not ratify the USMCA, then the status quo (i.e., current NAFTA rules) would be maintained.
 But while negotiations were ongoing last year, President Trump had threatened to “rip up” NAFTA if the three countries could not reach agreement on a new trade pact.
 Any of the three signatories has the right to withdraw from NAFTA provided that it gives the other two partners six months’ notice.
 It is unclear whether the president can withdraw the United States from NAFTA without congressional approval.
-But if President Trump ultimately succeeded in withdrawing the United States from NAFTA because Congress does not ratify the USMCA, then trade between the United States and its two North American neighbors would no longer be duty free.
-How harmful would a revocation of duty-free trade be?
+But if President Trump ultimately succeeded in withdrawing the United States from NAFTA.
+Because Congress does not ratify the USMCA, then trade between the United States and its two North American neighbors would no longer be duty free.